 If driving to Prospect Point, while approaching the northern tip of the park along Stanley Park Drive, the road gets a bit windy and starts to climb the hill.

 After driving uphill a bit you’ll see a turnoff to the left to access Lions Gate Bridge.
 Don’t take it (unless you want to go to North Vancouver instead)!
 Keep on the main road.
 Very soon after you’ll drive over a bridge that crosses the main road near the entrance to the Lions Gate Bridge.
 Just beyond that is Prospect Point on your right.

 If you are walking or cycling around the Stanley Park seawall, not far from where the Lions Gate Bridge connects with the park, there is a trail that leads up through the forest to Prospect Point.
 It’s a fairly steep climb, but takes less than 10 minutes.
 You might be hot and tired by the top, so perfectly ready for a nice cold drink on the patio!

 If you’re on a sightseeing tour, chances are your bus will stop for at least a few minutes for photos at Prospect Point.
 That’s because the place boasts some of the most amazing views in the city.

-At Prospect Point, just a short walk from the parking lot, there is a lookout from where you can see West Vancouver, North Vancouver and ships coming in and out of Burrard Inlet under the Lions Gate Bridge.
+At Prospect Point, just a short walk from the parking lot, there is a lookout with amazing views.
+From it you can see West Vancouver, North Vancouver and ships coming in and out of Burrard Inlet under the Lions Gate Bridge.
 On a sunny day the scenery is spectacular!

 The lookout at Prospect Point is free, although you do have to pay for parking (as is the case everywhere in Stanley Park).
-There are public washrooms there, and a coffee shop, an ice cream counter and a restaurant with a couple of outdoor patios.
+There are public washrooms there, and a coffee shop.
+There is also an ice cream counter and a restaurant with a couple of outdoor patios.

 The Restaurant at Prospect Point